What are the AS9100 Requirements? 2023 Update

 9.3 – Lastly, section 9 requires companies to monitor key performance indicators, customer feedback, and audit results through regularly-scheduled management review meetings.
 Participation from top management is crucial.
 During this review of the QMS, leadership can define trends in feedback, review nonconformance and corrective action status, evaluate supplier performance, and monitor the effectiveness of their action on risks and opportunities.
 AS9100 puts a specific focus on on-time delivery metrics as well as risk management decisions, requiring documentation of all performance measurements and risk assessments.
 These meetings should result in effective action items related to improvement, resource requirements, risks, opportunities, and needed changes to the QMS and its processes.
 Close records should be kept of each meeting for easy reference of proof during a certification audit.

 The AS9100 standard concludes with requirements related to continued opportunities for improvement of processes, documentation, nonconformance management and corrective action, and overall QMS function.

 10.1 – Generally speaking, the standard requires companies to identify opportunities for improvement through corrective action or improvement projects.
 The goal of these improvements should be directly related to meeting customer requirements and improving customer satisfaction.

 10.3 – In the very last section of the standard, companies are required to work toward the continual improvement of their quality management system.
-Benchmarking, performance metrics, and internal audits and management reviews will all provide data to drive improvement activities.
-AS9100 adds the requirement of thorough documentation and record keeping of all improvement processes, including the definition of responsibilities, authorities, and approvals.
+Benchmarking, performance metrics, internal audits, and management reviews will all provide data to drive improvement activities.
+AS9100 adds the requirement of thorough documentation and record-keeping of all improvement processes, including the definition of responsibilities, authorities, and approvals.